Vehicle registration plates of Canada: Showing current registration on plates

 The sticker is usually placed on one corner of the plate, while the month of the year in which the plate would expire is printed in an opposing corner.
 Some jurisdictions combine the year and month on one sticker.
 In others, the plate's validation is a decal displayed from the inside of the windshield.
-The colour of plate stickers and windshield decals often change annually, to allow for easier detection by police.
+The colour of plate stickers and windshield decals often changes annually, to allow for easier detection by police.
 Quebec no longer issues plate stickers and has not done so since 1992.
-Saskatchewan stopped issuing the stickers on November 1, 2012, as a cost saving measure.
+Saskatchewan stopped issuing the stickers on November 1, 2012, as a cost-saving measure.
 British Columbia no longer issues insurance decals and allows motorists to remove existing and expired decals from their licence plates as of May 1, 2022.

 Most validation stickers are either serialized (with the serial number recorded on the registration), or are printed by a special printer at the time of registration or renewal with the vehicle's licence plate number on them to discourage fraudulent sticker use, as the sticker will be valid only for the plate for which it was intended.

 Currently, Alberta, British Columbia, Manitoba, Newfoundland and Labrador, Ontario, Quebec, Saskatchewan, and Yukon are jurisdictions in which decals are not used.
 Instead, the police rely on the use of cameras and computers that automatically report any plates for which the registration is expired (making the use of fake stickers obsolete), the car has been reported as stolen and/or similar reasons.
 That said, the vehicle registration certificate is the only way for the owner to prove that a vehicle has valid registration.